KAILAS-R-PILLAI/Medicare-Project/medicare-devops-pipeline.md

 Grafana was integrated into the workflow to provide real-time observability of the ECS Fargate deployment using CloudWatch metrics.
 This setup enables proactive monitoring, alerting, and dashboard sharing for better operational visibility.

-#### Monitoring Setup Steps

-- **Step-1: Deploy Grafana via Grafana Cloud**
-   - Signed up for a **Grafana Cloud** account at [grafana.com](https://grafana.com)
-   - Created a new hosted Grafana instance
-   - Logged into the Grafana Cloud dashboard and accessed the workspace
-   - No local installation required — dashboards and data sources are managed via the cloud UI

-- **Step-2: Enable CloudWatch Container Insights**
-   - Container Insights was enabled for the ECS cluster via Jenkins using the AWS CLI:
-     ```bash
-     aws ecs update-cluster-settings \
-       --cluster medicare-cluster \
-       --settings name=containerInsights,value=enabled \
-       --region ap-south-1
-     ```
-   - This allows ECS to publish detailed metrics (CPU, memory, task count) to CloudWatch

-- **Step-3: Add CloudWatch as a Data Source in Grafana Cloud**
+- Add CloudWatch as a Data Source in Grafana Cloud
-   - In Grafana Cloud:
+   - In Grafana :
      - Go to **Connections → Add data source**
      - Select **Amazon CloudWatch**
      - Provide:
        - AWS region: `ap-south-1`
        - Authentication: Access & secret keys or IAM role (via AWS Cloud integration)
      - Click **Save & Test**

-- **Step-4: Create Dashboard Panels**
+     - Create Dashboard Panels
      - A custom dashboard was created with the following panels:
        - **CPUUtilization**: Monitors CPU usage of ECS tasks
        - **MemoryUtilization**: Tracks memory consumption
        - **TaskCount**: Shows the number of running tasks
      - Metrics were queried from the namespace: `ECS/ContainerInsights`

 ---

 ## Technologies Used
+- **Terraform** - for provisioning Infrastructure as Code
 - **AWS ECS Fargate** – for container orchestration
 - **Amazon ECR** – for Docker image storage
 - **IAM Roles & Policies** – for secure AWS access